 Best Practice: Under the FCRA, the pre-adverse action notice should only be sent after the report has been completed.
 While the FCRA does not state how long the waiting period should be prior to taking final adverse, it is best practice to wait 5 business days after the pre-adverse action notice has been sent.
 The 5-business day waiting period affords the candidate the opportunity to respond to the pre-adverse notice and file a dispute, if necessary.
 If the candidate does not respond during the 5-business day waiting period, you may send the final adverse notice.
 Note: some jurisdictions require a longer waiting period between pre-adverse and adverse action.
 Consult your legal counsel to ensure your process is compliant with both FCRA and state/local law.

-Misconception: Employers may provide a candidate with a copy of background check prior to its completion.
+Misconception: Employers may provide a candidate with a copy of the background check prior to its completion.

 Best Practice: If a background report has not been completed, best practice is not to discuss or disclose the information on the report with the candidate.
 Providing the candidate with a copy of his or her incomplete background report runs the risk of multiple disputes being filed.
 In particular, the candidate may file a dispute regarding the information on the incomplete report, only to then file another dispute once the report is complete.